ser1ntomy/Raman-Spectroscopy---Blood-Glucose-Prediction/README.md

 * NumPy
 * Scikit-learn
 * Matplotlib

+## Dataset
+The dataset is not included in this repository due to its size.
+The notebook expects the dataset to be available locally before execution.

 ## Project Goal
 To investigate the application of machine learning techniques on Raman spectroscopy data for glucose prediction and compare the performance of different classification models.